Free Consultation

 Whether an email service is hosted internally or outsourced to a service provider, covered entities and business associates must:

 Compliance with technical safeguards depends on the results of a HIPAA risk assessment.
-This is because the risk assessments help identify areas of vulnerability that vary across organizations and thereby implement the most appropriate technical safeguards for PHI.
+This is because risk assessments help identify areas of vulnerability that vary across organizations, thereby enabling the implementation of the most appropriate technical safeguards for PHI.
 Some of the common technical safeguards to perform to ensure a HIPAA-compliant email communication include:

 Encrypt emails and attachments properly

-Not all service providers offer encryption services, so using third-party encryption services is a common practice.
+Not all service providers offer encryption, so using third-party encryption services is common practice.
 They offer advanced encryption capabilities and generally use the highest encryption standards.

 Implement strong authentication and authorization

-To ensure HIPAA compliance for email services, implement strong authentication through two-factor or multi-factor authentication and enforce complex password policies.
+To ensure HIPAA compliance for email services, implement strong two- or multi-factor authentication and enforce complex password policies.
 Apply role-based access control (RBAC) to restrict access based on job responsibilities.
 Enable detailed activity logging and employ automated monitoring tools to detect anomalies and unauthorized access attempts.
-These measures enhance email security and protect ePHI, ensuring that the email service meets HIPAA requirements and maintains the integrity of organizational communications.
+These measures, including regular log reviews and alerts, enhance email security and protect ePHI, ensuring that the email service meets HIPAA requirements and maintains the integrity of organizational communications.

 Install anti-phishing software